...

 The first thing that you need to keep in mind when looking for a new AC unit is the various types available.
 While central air is still popular, it’s no longer the only option.
 You can choose between:

 • A Heat Pump – Heat pumps are useful because they function as both a furnace and an air conditioner.
 They sit outside of the home and use both interior and exterior air to get the job done.
 For example, in the summer, the heat pump will remove warm air from the home, leaving the cool air behind.
-This option is very energy efficient.
+This option is very energy efficient and well-suited for Florida’s mild winters.

 Different Types of AC Systems